 Sancta has developed a strong academic support program, known as The Edge, and offers a variety of cultural activities related to music, art, literature, and society, including Sancta Speaks.

-One of Sancta’s Senior Tutors, Dr Jen Scott Curwood, leads a series of academic focus workshops on Thursday evenings that help build skills for Sancta’s students and give them the edge in goal setting, academic writing, referencing, professional networking, and more.
+One of Sancta’s Senior Tutors, Dr Jen Scott Curwood, leads a series of academic focus workshops that help build skills for Sancta’s students and give them the edge in goal setting, academic writing, referencing, professional networking, and more.
 The Edge includes Sancta’s academic mentor and academic tutorial program.
 Dr Curwood is a Senior Lecturer, English Education and Media Studies and Program Director of Study Abroad and General Electives in the Faculty of Education and Social Work at the University of Sydney.
 Aime Saba is Sancta’s Senior Tutor with responsibility for organising the tutorial program.
 Download the current tutorial program here

 Sancta’s cultural secretaries organise a series of cultural events on Tuesday and Wednesday evenings that build students’ knowledge of music, art, literature, and society.
 These include a regular book club, guest talks on cultural topics, visits from scholars, and hands-on experiences.